JanssenProject/jans/docs/admin/config-guide/config-tools/config-api/config.md

 #### OAuth authorization

 `configOauthEnabled` property can be used to enable or disable the oAuth2 authorization.
-By default, its set to true.
+By default, it is set to true.

 ```javascript